 National Book Award winner Andrew Solomon has this to say about The Price of Silence: “In this courageous, determined, radical book, Liza Long exposes the dearth of alternatives for parents of kids with mental illnesses, the shame that attends their perceived failures, and the hope that such families may find their collective voice and demand better options.
 I hope her passionate cry is heard far and wide.”

 I have spoken to groups across the country about the importance of ending stigma and providing real solutions for children and families.
 Watch my March 2016 National Council on Behavioral Health Convention speech here.

 In April 2016, my son Eric spoke at TEDx Boise about growing up with bipolar disorder.
 You can watch his talk here.

-Read my latest The Mighty essay here: My Son Who Has Bipolar Disorder is My Hero.
+- Read my favorite The Mighty essay here: My Son Who Has Bipolar Disorder is My Hero.